young-kcd/firebird/doc/README.read_consistency.md

 *isc_tpb_read_consistency*

 #### Configuration setting
-In the future versions of Firebird old kinds of read-committed transactions could be removed.
+It is recommended to use READ COMMITTED READ CONSISTENCY mode whenever read-committed isolation is feasible.
 To help test existing applications with new READ COMMITTED READ CONSISTENCY isolation level new configuration setting is introduced:

 *ReadConsistency*

 If ReadConsistency set to 1 (by default) engine ignores [NO] RECORD VERSION flags and makes all read-committed transactions READ COMMITTED READ CONSISTENCY.

-Set ReadConsistency to 0 to allow old engine behavior - flags [NO] RECORD VERSION takes effect as in previous Firebird versions.
-READ COMMITTED READ CONSISTENCY isolation level should be specified explicitly.
+If ReadConsistency is set to 0 - flags [NO] RECORD VERSION takes effect as in previous Firebird versions.
+READ COMMITTED READ CONSISTENCY isolation level should be specified explicitly by application - in TPB or using SQL syntax.

+The setting is per-database.

 # Garbage collection of intermediate record versions